 The higher carbohydrate count in bananas can also cause hyperglycemia, or high blood sugar, making you sleepy, tired, and just plain lethargic.

-Bananas can be a healthy treat that contains plenty of vitamins, minerals, fiber, and antioxidants.
+Amazing blog.
+Banans are really good for our health.
+Very well written, you described everthing. it has plenty of vitamins, minerals, fiber, and antioxidants.
 They are cheap and widely available.